 Card Wall– I adore getting cards from all of our loved ones.
 My kids love to open the envelopes and exclaim with delight at the faces of family and friends.
 We immediately tape the pictures to one of the walls between our kitchen and living room.
 They stay up all season long.
 They are the last “decoration” we take down, we hate to see all those smiling faces go!

 Sending Cards– Because I love receiving cards so much, I put a lot of thought into the cards we send out.
 From the pictures to the physical card choice, I really do my research and try to find the perfect card for our family to send out each year.
-For the past three years I have used Tiny Prints to create our holiday card.
-Let me tell you why:

 This year I knew I wanted a card that really showcased our last year in Alaska and that helped us announce our move next year.
-Because I wanted to include some updates, I decided to go with one of their year in review cards.
+Because I wanted to include some updates, I decided to go with a year in review cards.
 The spaces on the card for text let me share details with our friends and family without having to create something separate to add in our envelopes.
 I love it.